-TLDR: If you’re open to stepping outside traditional weddings norms, your big day can be more budget-friendly with things like DIY decor, digital invites, or a honeymoon registry can help you save big.
+TLDR: If you’re open to stepping outside traditional weddings norms, your big day can be more budget-friendly.
+Learn more about how DIY decor, digital invites, or a honeymoon registry can help you save big.

 In 2018, the average cost of a wedding was more than $44,000.
 For many people, regardless of who pays for the wedding or how you budget, your wedding could be the single most expensive day of your entire life.
 But, there are ways to have your dream wedding without breaking the bank.

-Here are 7 wedding ideas on a budget, covering everything from saving the date to choosing the perfect dress!
+Here are 7 budget-friendly wedding ideas that cover everything from saving the date to choosing the perfect dress.

-If you want to save even more money for your wedding on a budget, try and reuse items from your bridal shower or other events you’ve attended for your DIY decor.
-Table cloths, candles, and decorations can easily be repurposed (and no one will be the wiser).
+If you want to save even more money for your wedding, you can add to your DIY decor by reusing items from your bridal shower or other events.
+For example, table cloths, candles, and other decorations can easily be repurposed (and no one will be the wiser).

 Know a friend who’s a brilliant baker or a passionate photographer?
 Got a family member with a huge house and a sprawling backyard?
 Before you fork over the cash needed to outsource everything, ask around and find out what resources might be available within your personal circle.